yaswanthkrishna84/Attendance-Using-Multi-Face-Detection/README.md

 6. Now keep run the API
    -> `python3 face_api.py`
    -> You can modify this file as per your requirements
+7. After completion of taking attendance, you have to stop the API and need to remove the duplicates from the attendance.xlsx file.
+For that follow below steps
+   -> 1. `python3 xl_to_csv.py`
+   -> 2. `python3 face_remove_duplicate.py`
+   -> It will create a new file named "Final_attendance.xlsx"

 ## Android - Frontend